fnalways/Olares/docs/manual/olares/wise/basics.md

     Wise analyzes the link and lists all actions available:
     - **Save to library**: The content will be saved as an item in your library and added to **Inbox**.
     - **Subscribe to RSS feed**: If Wise detects one or more RSS feeds for the site, they will be listed here.
-Select the feed you want to follow, and new items from that feed will be automatically added to **Feeds**(see [Subscribe and manage feeds](./subscribe)).
+Select the feed you want to follow, and new items from that feed will be automatically [added to **Feeds**](./subscribe).
     ![Subscribe to RSS feed](/images/manual/olares/wise-add-link-subscribe.png#bordered){width=300}
     - **Download file**: If Wise detects videos or other downloadable files on the page, this option will appear.
-Select the file you want to download to save it for offline access (requires **[YT-DLP](https://market.laresprime.olares.com/app/market.olares/ytdlp)**).
+Select the file you want to download to save it for offline access. **[YT-DLP](https://market.olares.com/app/market.olares/ytdlp)** is required.
     ![Download files](/images/manual/olares/wise-add-link-download.png#bordered){width=300}

 Newly saved items will appear under their content type.
 You can then decide whether their status should be **Inbox** or **Read Later**.